pubky/pubky-nexus/README.md

 ```

 `database` is optional and can be either `graph` or `redis`.
 Not providing any value will sync all the databases.

+> If the Redis cache is empty, the nexus-service will handle it automatically.
+If not follow the steps of warning section

 You can optionally pass the `GRAPH_CONTAINER_NAME` env var if your neo4j container in docker has a different name.
 Defaults to `neo4j`.